Heryhelder/simple_anime_recommendation_system/README.md

 ## Intro

-Simple recommendation system for anime titles.
-It uses the genres of the animes to recommend more titles to the costumer, based on their likings.
+Simple content-based recommendation system for anime titles.
+It uses the genres of the animes to recommend more titles to the costumer, based on their ratings.

 ## Data